karapetian/order-service/README.md

 There are also Customer and OrderItem.

 ## How to Run?
+Turn on you Docker.
+IF you don't have Docker installed and/or want to run without it,
+then comment out _docker-maven-plugin_ in pom.xml.

 1. Run through IntelliJ IDEA

 2. From the root directory run _mvn clean install_